WWE’s Most Shocking Betrayals (Ranked 25 to 1)

 8. Kevin Owens Betrays Sami Zayn

-Kevin Owens began his main roster career by attacking longtime friend Sami Zayn moments after Zayn’s NXT Championship win.
-Owens said he was driven by the need to support his family, prioritizing ambition over friendship.
-The betrayal fueled a storied rivalry packed with matches full of personal history.
-Real-life friendship intensified the animosity, making each confrontation must-watch wrestling.
+Kevin Owens began his main roster career by attacking longtime friend Sami Zayn moments after Zayn’s NXT Championship win against Neville.
+Owens said he was driven by jealously and re-ignited the rivalry from their initial run in Ring of Honor before coming to the WWE.
+The betrayal fueled a storied rivalry packed with matches full of personal history and had many twists in the years that followed.

 7. Evolution Betrays Randy Orton

-Evolution famously betrayed Randy Orton in August 2004.
-Right after Orton won the World Heavyweight Championship, Triple H, Ric Flair, and Batista turned on him, symbolized by Triple H’s thumbs-down gesture.
+Evolution famously betrayed Randy Orton in August 2004 on Raw after Orton won the World Heavyweight Championship by defeating Chris Benoit.
+Triple H, Ric Flair, and Batista turned on him, symbolized by Triple H’s thumbs-down gesture.
 Orton’s defiance of Evolution’s hierarchy sparked the attack, sending him on a solo journey as champion.
-This infamous split ignited a bitter rivalry with Triple H and solidified Evolution’s ruthless reputation.
+This infamous split ignited a bitter rivalry with 'The Game' and solidified Evolution’s ruthless reputation.

 6. John Cena Betrays Cody Rhodes